prakharmrsl/easypcceo.github.io/pages/budget-pcs/case-fans.md

 Case fans play a crucial role in your PC – if your PC gets too hot, your components will [overheat](https://www.howtogeek.com/174288/how-to-tell-if-your-computer-is-overheating-and-what-to-do-about-it/){: target="_blank"} and become damaged or worse, destroyed.

-With that being said, it's safe to say you should choose your next set of case fans carefully.
+With that being said, it's safe to say you should choose your next set of pc fans carefully.

-Good case fans need to be quiet, efficient, and of course, they have to provide great airflow.
+The best case fans need to be quiet, efficient, and of course, they have to provide great airflow.

 Well, it looks like you're in luck.

 Why?

-I've procured the 7 best case fans in 2018 – including the best 120mm case fans and the best 140mm case fans for your next gaming PC.
+I've procured the 7 best case fans in 2018 – including the best 120mm case fan and the best 140mm case fan for your next gaming PC.

 *Let's get started:*